TYPO3-Solr/nutch-typo3-cms/README.md

 1. Introduction

 1.1.
-What is TYPO3
+What is TYPO3 CMS

-TYPO3 is an Open Source Content Management System and Framework, well suited for internet, intranet, and extranet applications and websites.
-Due to its flexible plugin architecture TYPO3 offers a maximum of possibilities.
+TYPO3 CMS is an Open Source Content Management System and Framework, well suited for internet, intranet, and extranet applications and websites.
+Due to its flexible plugin architecture TYPO3 CMS offers a maximum of possibilities.
 This makes it one of the most popular Open Source CMS worldwide.
 TYPO3 is backed by the TYPO3 Association.

 1.2.
 What is Apache Nutch